hsujim2/ML-NTUT-classification/README.md

 ```
 ## Result
 ### Category
-There are 77560 images in training dataset and 19369 images in validation dataset in 50 classes.<br>
+There are 77560 images in training dataset and 19369 images in validation dataset with 50 classes.<br>
 ![](https://i.imgur.com/tPWBBcc.png)
 ### Module
 ![](https://i.imgur.com/61xdSVt.png)